 - Indian mound unwrapped at Historic Spanish Point

 - Myakka River State Park

 - Cabins in Florida state parks: ‘Comfort’ camping

 - Best camping near Tampa: 9 choice campgrounds

 - Gamble Manson: Civil War plantation near Sarasota

-Disclosure: Some of the material for this article was gathered during a complimentary tour sponsored by the Sarasota County Convention and Visitors Bureau.
+Disclosures: Florida Rambler may realize a modest commission if you use our links to VRBO and Hotels.com.
+Some of the material for this article was gathered during a complimentary tour sponsored by the Sarasota County Convention and Visitors Bureau.
 You can visit their web site at VisitSarasota.org